 What To Get The Mom In Your Life This Christmas

-Moms.
-They're often the last ones on everyone's list when it comes to just about everything (with the exception of Mother's Day!)
+They're often the last ones on everyone's list when it comes to just about everything (except for Mother's Day!)
 They're certainly the last one on their own list, I know this from experience!
 But in many cases, without moms, the world wouldn't run as smoothly or lovingly as it does.
 So this holiday season, remember the moms!
 And as you head out to finish up your holiday shopping, here are some ideas of things moms could really use!

-Let's face it, unless your mom's got something she's totally wild about or likes to collect, she's probably one of the toughest people on your holiday gift list.
-And its not because she won't absolutely love anything you get her.
-In fact, its for just that reason that she's difficult.
+Let's face it unless your mom's got something she's totally wild about or likes to collect, she's probably one of the toughest people on your holiday gift list.
+And it's not because she won't absolutely love anything you get her.
+It's for just that reason that she's difficult.